PaNOSC-ViNYL/ase/doc/ase/dft/bader.rst

 `AtIndex.dat` is a cube file with an integer value at each grid point, describing which Bader volume it belongs to.

 The plot below shows the dividing surfaces of the Hydrogen Bader volumes.
+This was achieved by plotting a contour surface of `AtIndex.dat` at an isovalue of 1.5.

 .. image:: water_divide_surf.png
-   :height: 200
+   :height: 220